MSandro/skyislands/README.md

 When the first person logs into a world, the lobby will be created at roughly 0,0.
 This is just a normal skyblock.
 The world spawn is set to the lobby's location.

 NOTE: The lobby is actually created at 8,8.
 Like all skyblocks, Tatters tries to place them in the centre of a chunk.

-This mod technically doesn't need the fabric-api to run.
-But if you don't use it, you will have to use a resource pack to get the translations, including the default en-us.

 ## Solo
 To create a skyblock world in single player mode, use the "more options" button in the create new world screen and select world type "Sky Block".